As I work on the fall garden cleanup, I’m thinking back to the season in the Bumblebee Garden.

 Not much that you can see was happening in May, although the garden had been cleaned up and planted with seedlings that I started in my indoor light garden–a three-tiered rolling stand that dominates my office.
 Going clockwise starting from the upper left are 1) peppers and cucumbers 2) tomatoes, parsley, marigolds 3) baby doll roses and a Henryi clematis 4) boxwoods surrounding the most hideous colored rose topiary ever sold to the general public 5) basil, bush beans, Swiss chard, spinach 6) rosemary, basil, oregano, garlic chives, chives, tarragon, hollyhocks, lavender, parsley and more herbs.

-May is also the only month that I like the two climbing roses you can see dominating the fence.
+May is also the only month that I like the two Lady Banks climbing roses you can see dominating the fence.
 They bloom these tiny yellow roses and are magnificent, although without fragrance, for about three weeks.
 The rest of the year the roses are an absolute nuisance that must be hacked back to prevent it from dominating everything around it.

 By June, things were starting to look pretty good, despite the drought that was already in full swing, as you can tell by the unsightly brown spots over the septic tank.
 Already I was spending nearly all my garden time communing with the water hose.
 One of the disadvantages of a garden with this type of layout is that you can’t just set up a sprinkler and walk away.
 It requires hand watering unless you’re okay with wasting water and encouraging weeds to grow in your mulch paths.
+I could also install a drip irrigation system—but not this summer.

 You can see that the wisteria and clematis are starting to race their way to the top of the arbor over the gate from opposite sides.
 We had plenty of spinach, black seeded simpson and red sails lettuce to make everyone happy.
 The tomatoes were starting to grow, although the Texas tomato cages really aren’t needed at this point.